pastorryanhayden/simpleserviceplanner/signup-success.md

 ### Step Two - Copy Our Template Base Into Your Account

-Click on [this link for a blank planner with no hymnal](https://airtable.com/shreXBDXQHJCMOHuM) and click the large "copy base" button.
+Click on the hymnal you use below and then click on the large "copy base button" (Top right corner):

-OR:

 * [Planner with Rejoice Hymns](https://airtable.com/shrYt1Z9WHzAqZxQA)
 * [Soul Stirring Songs & Hymns](https://airtable.com/shrrg2dloFWgUysES)
 * [The Hymnal for Worship & Celebration](https://airtable.com/shrTUjgan0KKhB3v6)

+OR click on on:

+[this link for a blank planner with no hymnal](https://airtable.com/shreXBDXQHJCMOHuM) and click the large "copy base" button.

 Check back LATER TODAY (Thursday April 13) and you should see: